clstoulouse/motu/README.md

 tomcat-motu-jvm-javaOpts=-server -Xmx4096M -Xms512M -XX:PermSize=128M -XX:MaxPermSize=512M -Djavax.net.ssl.trustStore=/opt/cmems-cis/motu/config/security/cacerts-with-cas-qt-ca.jks
 ```

+The following part is not relevant in the CMEMS context as the SSO CAS server has been signed by a known certification authority.
+If you need to run tests with your own SSO CAS server without any certificate signed by a known certification authority, you have to follow the following steps.

 How to build the file cacerts-with-cas-qt-ca.jks on Motu server?

-* Download the file "ca.crt" from the CAS server machine (/opt/atoll/ssl/ca.crt) into ${MOTU_HOME}/config/security/ and rename it "cas-qt-ca.crt"
+* Download the certificate file (for example "ca.crt") of the authority which has signed the CAS SSO certificate on the CAS server machine (/opt/atoll/ssl/ca.crt) and copy it to "${MOTU_HOME}/config/security/", then rename it "cas-qt-ca.crt"
 * Copy the default Java cacerts "/opt/cmems-cis-validation/motu/products/jdk1.7.0_79/jre/lib/security/cacerts" file into ${MOTU_HOME}/config/security/
   and rename this file to "cacerts-with-cas-qt-ca.jks"
   ```